Snyder Academic Center

 Students are able to attend Indiana Tech athletic events for free.

 Indiana Tech’s athletic program has enjoyed a remarkable run of success, specifically over the last decade.
-Since 2010, Warrior teams have won 20 national championships in different sports.
+Since 2010, Warrior teams have won 21 national championships in different sports, and 103 individuals have earned national championships in their respective sports.
 And in 2023, Indiana Tech was awarded the Learfield Directors’ Cup, awarded to the NAIA’s most successful athletic program over the past academic year.

 We have multiple athletic facilities on campus.
-On our main campus alone, we have the Warrior Athletic Center, the Warrior Fieldhouse and the Schaefer Center.
+On our main campus, we have the Warrior Athletic Center, the Warrior Fieldhouse and the Schaefer Center.
 Plus, we have a Fitness Center available for all students to use, whether or not you are participating in one of our athletic teams.

 Additionally, Indiana Tech teams compete at Warrior Park, an off-campus athletics complex.
 Warrior Park is home to the brand-new Doug Edgar Indoor Track facility, which opened in December 2022, a new softball stadium and a multi-purpose building, which is home to our wrestling programs.